datirium/workflows/README.md

 ### Upstreams

-To allow selection of already analysed data as input for a workflow we organize a graph of separate workflows.
+To allow selection of already analysed data as input for a workflow, we organize a graph of separate workflows.
 To link workflows we use ```’sd:upstream’``` which defines a list of upstream workflows.
+This list is what allows you to select samples you've run that utilized any of the workflows listed

 ```yaml
 ...